 tenured for life, or as Article

-of the Constitution sets forth, they "hold their offices during good
+III of the Constitution sets forth, they "hold their offices during good

 behavior."
 In addition, also under Article III, judges' compensation cannot be